 What tests to perform?

 Factors affecting creatinine generation in the general population are varied based on age, gender and race.
 Equations estimating GFR and taking these factors into account are now considered preferable for defining renal function and reporting these data is now routine with most laboratories in the United States.

 As an amino acid degradation product, creatinine generation is closely linked to muscle mass and dietary factors.
 It is freely filtered at the glomerulus but also secreted by proximal tubular cells, which renders the creatinine clearance an overestimate of GFR.
 In addition, some medications may interfere with proximal tubular creatinine secretion (cimetidine, trimethoprim, fibrates) raising serum creatinine (Scr) levels without changing GFR.
 Specific clinical variables may alter creatinine generation as well including race, amputation, liver disease, muscle wasting, and others.

 Cystatin C has received much attention recently as a novel marker for both acute kidney injury and chronic kidney disease, but it also has many influences on its production.
-As a single marker, it too is unlikely to reliably reflect GFR.
-However, Cystatin C is not currently clinically available.
+KDIGO recommends using Cystatin C as a confirmatory method when serum creatinine is felt to be less accurate.

 Widely accepted estimating equations for GFR in adults include Cockcroft-Gault, MDRD, and more recently CKD-EPI (CKD Epidemiology Collaboration) equation.